MarkDYabut/my-website/src/content/tech/2022-01-04-what-is-a-software-test-engineer.md

 The industries answer to the unsustainability; was automated testing.
 The only issue was, in order to automate testing; testing scripts needed to be developed and these scripts are developed with code.
 So now there was a problem, industries needed quality assurance analysts who had no experience developing code; to now needing to be able to code.

-So, as a result; what was born was a new role: the software engineer in test, also known as a quality engineer or software development engineer.
+So, as a result; what was born was a new role: the software engineer in test (SET), also known as a quality engineer (QE) or software development engineer in test (SDET).
 Who has the responsibility to develop software that is used to test other software.